Understanding Autism. Finding Support. Building Futures.

 Amit Blog

 Hello, my name is Saar, and I’m so happy to share a bit about myself with you.
 I’m 17 years old and live with my loving family, including my mom, big sister, and furry best friend, Maple.
-As someone with autism, I sometimes feel different from other kids my age, but my family is always there to support me, and we have an excellent relationship.
+As someone with autism, I sometimes feel different from other kids my age.
+However, my family is always there to support me.
+We have an excellent relationship.
 My sister is incredible and teaches me so much every day.
 Although I attend a particular school for children like myself, I sometimes struggle with expressing myself fully in long sentences.
 But despite this challenge, I remain grateful for the love and understanding of those around me.

 - Finding Our Place: The Great American City Hunt for Families Like OursExploring the best U.S. cities for raising an autistic child, the author highlights San Francisco for its supportive landscape and top therapy centers, Minneapolis for its inclusivity and educational resources, Denver for its nature-inspired therapy, Rochester for its leadership in developmental pediatrics, and Austin for its vibrant educational programs and therapeutic services.
 These cities combine respective local quirks with strong autism support communities, portrayed as essential to creating a nurturing environment for autistic children, their parents, and families.